I get it, you're over hating on your body

-I am a huge proponent of self-education, and am continuously reading and researching to keep up with the latest literature in the wellness and nutrition fields.
+I am a huge proponent of self-education, and am continuously reading and researching to keep up with the latest literature in the wellness, nutrition & recovery fields.
 However I know we all like to see the legit on-paper credentials; I’ve got those too!

 School taught me a few very important things:

-The Importance of tuning back into your body + methods for doing so
++ The Importance of tuning back into your body + tools for doing so

-Numerous effective coaching methods for kicking traditional dieting methods to the curb
++ Numerous effective coaching methods for kicking the diet approach to the curb